 A Brief History of the Mail System in the USA

 Benjamin Franklin was the first postmaster general in the United States.
-He began in 1775 after appointment by the Second Continental Congress.
+He began in 1775 after his appointment by the Second Continental Congress.
 Mr. Franklin figured out better mail routes which reduced how long it took to deliver letters.
-The first rate chart was also developed by Mr. Franklin.
+The first-rate chart was also developed by Mr. Franklin.

 Then as the country developed steam technology, steamboats began to carry mail on the waterways.
 After the Civil War, the railroad slowly began to handle up to 93% of the non-local mail.

 The use of automobiles began in 1899 and slowly the use of horses to carry the mail was phased out.
 After 1934, less than 2% of urban mail deliveries were done using horses.